Gulf billions buy Egypt economy breathing space

-CAIRO/DUBAI, July 10 (Reuters) - Twelve billion dollars in aid from Egypt’s wealthy Gulf allies have bought Cairo a window of several months to try and stabilise its politics and repair its state finances - or face fresh economic turmoil.
+CAIRO/DUBAI (Reuters) - Twelve billion dollars in aid from Egypt’s wealthy Gulf allies have bought Cairo a window of several months to try and stabilize its politics and repair its state finances - or face fresh economic turmoil.

 The massive packages of grants and loans unveiled by Saudi Arabia, the United Arab Emirates and Kuwait on Tuesday and Wednesday should boost Egyptian foreign reserves enough to avert a balance of payments crunch that was looming this year.